bisgardo/reification/README.md

 type parameters, it will generate new types for each combination of reified type parameters as described in the next section.

+The generated types are always `public` and contained in their very own source file.

-The processor furthermore [doesn't yet] supports auto-implementation of the followingly named [and/or suitably annotated] abstract methods, if they are present:
+The processor [doesn't yet] supports auto-implementation of the followingly named [and/or suitably annotated] abstract methods, if they are present:

 *   `T newT(? arg_1, ..., ? arg_n)`: Create a new instance of the reified type `T` by passing the (arbitrarily typed) parameters `arg_1` through `arg_n` to a suitable constructor of `T`.
+[TODO The method only declares throwing the exceptions that the constructor declares to throw.]

 *   `T classT()`: Return the `Class`-object for the reified type `T`.

-Checking that type parameters are instantiated by valid types only is left as an exercise to the compiler.

 ## Limitations